Colorado

 | Threshold 1 | Controls or processes personal data of 100,000 or more Colorado consumers per calendar year |

-The CPA distinguishes between two types of entities.
-Controllers determine the purposes and means of processing personal data (for example, a retailer deciding what customer data to collect).
-Processors handle data on behalf of controllers under written agreements (for example, a cloud storage provider).
+The CPA distinguishes between two categories of covered entities.
+Controllers determine the purposes and means of processing personal data (for example, a retailer deciding what customer data to collect and why).
+Processors handle data on behalf of controllers under written data-processing agreements (for example, a cloud storage provider acting on a retailer's instructions).

 Key Exemptions